matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

-We *optionally* let clients store a copy of their megolm inbound session keys on the HS so that they can recover history if all devices are lost without an explicit key export; transparently share history between a user's devices;
-transparently share missing keys between a user's devices to fix UISIs; support clients with limited local storage for keys.
+We *optionally* let clients store a copy of their megolm inbound session keys on the HS so that they can recover history if all devices are lost without an explicit key export; fix UISIs; support clients with limited local storage for keys.

 See also: